rodrigoramosrs/locksmith/README.md

 $ locksmith
 ```

-The cli will guide you for select the right test for you.
+The cli will guide you to select the right test for you.

 ## I want more tests.
 So, can i extend the test base?